class String

 This method is unsafe: the pointer must point to data that eventually contains a zero byte that indicates the ends of the string.
 Otherwise, the result of this method is undefined and might cause a segmentation fault.

-This method is typically used in C bindings, where you get a char*
+This method is typically used in C bindings, where you get a char* from a

 library and the library guarantees that this pointer eventually has an